Flux-balance laws in scalar self-force theory: Flux-balance laws

 \subsection{Integrated flux-balance laws}

-In Sec.~\ref{sec:eom}, we wrote the quantities of interest, such as first-order changes in conserved quantities $\var \Delta E_\xi (\tau', \tau)$, as integrals over the worldline: see Eqs.~\eqref{eqn:Delta_E_xi}, \eqref{eqn:Delta_Q_K}, and~\eqref{eqn:Delta_var_Gamma}.
+In Sec.~\ref{sec:eom}, we wrote the quantities of interest, such as first-order changes in conserved quantities $\var \Delta E_\xi (\tau', \tau)$, as integrals over the worldline: see the earlier expressions for the change in quantities associated with Killing vectors $E_\xi$ [Eq.~\eqref{eqn:Delta_E_xi}], those associated with Killing tensors $Q_K$ [Eq.~\eqref{eqn:Delta_Q_K}], and general perturbations of $\Gamma(\tau, \epsilon)$ [Eq.~\eqref{eqn:Delta_var_Gamma}].
 In this section, we relate these integrals over the worldline to fluxes of conserved currents that we construct using the tools of the previous section.